-What to Read, Watch, Listen to, and Follow about anti-AAPI Racism
+What to Read, Watch, Listen to, & Follow about anti-AAPI Racism

 Anti-AAPI (Asian American and Pacific Islander) violence has trended upwards since the start of the pandemic, and exponentially surged in 2021.
 Our Asian American community, including our students, educators, and members of the Get Schooled team, are experiencing a wide range of emotions- from fear and anxiety, to anger and exhaustion.